algorandlabs/smart-asa/README.md

 | `freeze_addr`    | \<Smart ASA App Addr\> |
 | `clawback_name`  | \<Smart ASA App Addr\> |

 The underlying ASA is created with maximum supply (max `uint64`), it is not divisible, and it is frozen by default.
 The unit and asset names are custom strings that identify the Smart ASA, whereas the `url` field is used to link the ASA with the Smart ASA App Id.
 Finally, the `manager`, `reserve`, `freeze`, and `clawback` roles of the ASA are assigned to the application address.
-Therefore, the underlying ASA can be only controlled by the smart contract.
+Therefore, the underlying ASA can only be controlled by the smart contract.

 ### State Schema

-The state schema of the Smart Contract implementing a Smart ASA App has been designed to match 1-to-1 the params of an ASA.
+The state schema of the Smart Contract implementing a Smart ASA App has been designed to match 1-to-1 the parameters of an ASA.
 In addition, this reference implementation requires users to opt-in to the application and initialize a local state.

 #### Global State